ministryofjustice/security-guidance/docs/personal-devices.md

 -   If you have an MoJ-issued device or virtual environment, you **SHALL** use that.
 -   You **SHALL NOT** use a personal device to access Google Workspace tools such as Gmail, Docs, Slides, Sheets, Drive, Meet, or Hangouts for work purposes.
--   You **SHALL NOT** use a personal device to access Office 365 tools such as Outlook email or calendar, Word, Excel, or Powerpoint for work purposes.
+-   You **SHALL NOT** use a personal device to access Office 365 tools such as Outlook email or calendar, Word, Excel, or PowerPoint for work purposes.
     -   Wherever possible, an MoJ work device **SHOULD** be used to join business Teams calls, either via video or dial in.
     -   In cases where staff have not been provided with a work phone or laptop or any other work device which allows them to join or dial into Teams, staff **MAY** join from their personal devices as a Guest.
 The chair of the meeting **SHALL** confirm the identity of each and every person joining their call as a Guest.
 -   This guidance applies to all tools accessed through a web browser or installed client applications.